2TG Chambers London

 With so much going on, how do you decide what sort of work to do?
 In terms of carving out a practice, one junior tenant tells us they “have a great opportunity to push my practice into areas I enjoy”.
 The range in size of cases that come through the clerks’ room means juniors can handle their own cases in the county courts, but also be led by a silk in the higher courts.
 One junior tells us they are “regularly working on leading cases in developing areas of law”.
 There is certainly plenty of cutting-edge work taking place.
 “From working on large group actions to appeals on technical points of law, it’s why I came to the Bar and I get to be doing it the way I want to”, one junior at the set informs us.

 With so much going on at 2TG, it is especially important that there is a supportive culture within the set.
 Fortunately, we are told that this is the case.
-One baby junior tells us: “I frequently pop in to people’s rooms and/or give them a call when I have a question or just need to talk things through.
+One baby junior tells us: “I frequently pop into people’s rooms and/or give them a call when I have a question or just need to talk things through.
 In almost all cases the person in question has made the time to help and that includes our silks — I’ve never felt uncomfortable asking them questions despite being very junior.”
-Many tenants cite the open door policy within chambers as a highlight of the set.
+Many tenants cite the open door policy within chambers as a highlight of the set with another junior telling us chambers is “hugely supportive at all levels (clerks, leaders, other juniors).
+There’s always huge willingness to help each other out, to talk through issues.”

 2TG offers two to three pupillages a year.
 After applications through the Pupillage Gateway are marked, the 40 best applicants will be invited to a first-round interview which will include an advocacy exercise.
 The 12 highest-scoring interviewees will then be invited to complete a written exercise and attend a final round interview, which will include structured questions and a legal problem.
 2TG lists its selection criteria as being: high intellectual ability, an ability to think on your feet, motivation, impact, temperament, and a commitment to 2TG.
 In brief, it is looking for people “who will build on our tradition of excellence”.

-2TG particularly welcomes applications from candidates from groups which have been historically underrepresented at the Bar.
+2TG particularly welcomes applications from candidates from groups which have been historically underrepresented at the bar.
 They have a strong commitment to social responsibility, being a partner of the Inner Temple Pegasus Access Scheme, Bridging the Bar, and the Bar Placement Scheme.
 2TG also runs the prestigious The Times 2TG Moot which is open to all students in tertiary education, whether law or non-law undergraduates, GDL students, or Bar Course students.
-The top prize is an impressive £1,500 for the winning pair!
-2TG states that its competition, in its eighth year, is part of its commitment to social mobility and removing barriers to access to the Bar.
+The top prize is an impressive £1,500 for the winning pair and the opportunity to undertake a mini pupillage!
+2TG states that its competition, in its eighth year, is part of its commitment to social mobility and removing barriers to access to the bar.

 What The Junior Barristers Say